Stuart Fairchild: Seattle Mariners

 On April 23, 2022, Fairchild was traded to the Seattle Mariners in exchange for cash considerations.
-For Tacoma, he batted .438/.571/.625 in 16 at bats.
-He had three hitless at bats for Seattle.
-He was designated for assignment on May 12, 2022.
+For the Triple–A Tacoma Rainiers, he hit .438/.571/.625 over 16 at–bats.
+Fairchild logged three hitless at–bats for Seattle.
+He was designated for assignment on May 12.

 San Francisco Giants

-On May 14, 2022, Fairchild was traded to the San Francisco Giants in exchange for infielder Alex Blandino and cash.
+On May 14, 2022, Fairchild was traded to the San Francisco Giants in exchange for infielder Alex Blandino and cash considerations.
 Fairchild spent 5 games for both the Triple-A Sacramento River Cats and the Giants, going 3-for-16 in 21 plate appearances for Sacramento, and going hitless in 8 plate appearances for San Francisco.
-On June 4, 2022, Fairchild was designated for assignment by the Giants after Sam Delaplane was added to the roster.
+On June 4, Fairchild was designated for assignment by the Giants after Sam Delaplane was added to the roster.

 Cincinnati Reds (second stint)

 On June 11, 2022, Fairchild was claimed off waivers by the Cincinnati Reds.
-He hit his first MLB home run off of Luis Severino of the New York Yankees in his first plate appearance for the Reds on July 13.
+He hit his first MLB home run off Luis Severino of the New York Yankees in his first plate appearance for the Reds on July 13.
 He played in 38 games for the Reds down the stretch, slashing .279/.374/.523 with 5 home runs and 6 RBI.

 Fairchild was optioned to the Triple-A Louisville Bats to begin the 2023 season.
+Fairchild made it back to the team shortly after the demotion, finishing the season with a .228 batting average and five home runs in 97 games.

+In 2024, Fairchild appeared in 94 games for the Reds, slashing .215/.286/.368 with career–highs in home runs (8), RBI (30), and stolen bases (13).
+He was placed on the injured list with a left thumb sprain on August 27.
+Fairchild was transferred to the 60–day injured list the following day, ending his season.

+Fairchild was designated for assignment by the Reds on March 27, 2025.

+Atlanta Braves

+On March 31, 2025, Fairchild was traded to the Atlanta Braves in exchange for cash considerations.
+He appeared in 28 games for the Braves, slashing .216/.273/.333 with no home runs and two RBI.
+On July 21, Fairchild was designated for assignment by Atlanta.

+Tampa Bay Rays

+On July 22, 2025, the Braves traded Fairchild to the Tampa Bay Rays in exchange for cash considerations.
+The following day, Fairchild was placed on the injured list due to a right oblique strain.
+He was transferred to the 60-day injured list on August 21.
+Fairchild was activated on November 3, and subsequently designated for assignment.
+He cleared waivers and elected free agency on November 6.

+Personal life

+Fairchild's mother moved from Taiwan to the United States when she was 12.

+In October 2024, Fairchild announced his engagement.